zrstacy/remote-control/doc/manual/src/chapters/020-client.md

 When the closure is sent to the server, its `delegate`, `owner` and `thisObject` are all set to `null`.
 This is done to minimise what needs to be serialised and to reduce issues any of these objects being unserialisable or having references to objects that are unserialisable.

 However, when the closure is executed on the server side its delegate is set to what is called the command *context*.
-See the section on [contexts](contexts) for more information.
+See the section on [contexts][contexts] for more information.

 ### Chaining